Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

 - Chimneys that are warm yet dangerous

 - Keep the cat's food and water from freezing by putting their water in bowls that are deep rather than wide

 - Fill the bowls with warm water and/or add a pinch of sugar—both prevent the water from freezing

-- It's a good idea to feed feral cats wet food because it takes less energy for their tummies to digest than dry food, therefore, this will conserve their needed energy to stay naturally warm
+- It's a clever idea to feed feral cats' wet food because it takes less energy for their tummies to digest than dry food, therefore, this will conserve their needed energy to stay naturally warm

 - Feral cats have the skills needed to survive the weather, however, with a little help from their indoor humans, they can be more comfortable and a lot warmer!

 This is perfect for chilly winter nights (pictured above).
 Not only is this a safe place for feral kitty to get out of the elements, but it's also easy to add a kitty heating pad to it (they are inexpensive).
 The heating pad will hold heat from the warmth of your feral cat and there is enough room for their food which makes it less likely to freeze.